Digital translucent hand altering a holographic world map, symbolizing unseen influence operations across the globe.

 Framing: Defining Reality

-Framing determines how information is interpreted.
+Framing is the deliberate selection and emphasis of certain aspects of an issue to shape how information is interpreted.
 Facts seldom move populations; their meaning does.
 The same event can be a “liberation” or an “invasion” depending on its frame.
 Effective influence defines the moral vocabulary of conflict before opponents can.

 Repetition: Turning Message into Memory